Abh1ram/TeamAlliance/README.md

 # TeamAlliance
-Contains the questions and solution code to the various problems solved duting icpc-preparation
+Contains the questions and solution code to the various problems solved during icpc-preparation